z-gong/md-tutorials/openmm_installation.md

 All differences are within tolerance.
 ```
 The output will be different based on your hardware and graphical drivers.
-However, make sure __at least one of the `CPU`, `CUDA` and `OpenCL`__ are listed and have sucessfully computed forces.
+However, make sure __at least one of the `CPU`, `CUDA` and `OpenCL`__ is listed and have successfully computed forces.